sofiamrtll/thesis/README.md

 The next step is to produce sequences of homogenous length to be inputted in the model; the code to produce said sequences is contained in the Jupyter Notebook *THESIS - Encoding*.
 First, the file 'hg38.genome' is downloaded; it contains the lengths of human chromosomes for the genome version hg38.
 The RBP-binding site coordinates of the files 'peaks.crosslink.anno.filt.bed' in the respective RBP folder are now sloped to a length of 400 nucleotides and then converted into FASTA sequences using BedTools, producing respectively the files 'peaks.crosslink.anno.filt.bed.slop' and 'peaks.crosslink.anno.filt.bed.slop.fasta'.
 This fasta file contains what will later be the positive-labelled data to be inputted in the model.
-The negative-labelled sequences have been sampled exploring the binding site-neighbouring sequence space; two types of negatives were produced :
+The negative-labelled sequences have been sampled exploring the binding site-neighbouring sequence space, making sure not to have any overlapping; two types of negatives were produced :

 - negative-1, unbound sequences not containing RBP binding sites
 - negative-2, sequences bound to other RBPs, not the one in exam